williamejelias/P2P-Client-Server/Readme.md

 # Introduction

-A simple CLI client-server file sharing system implemented in Java for a 2nd Year assignment as part of my Master Degree in Computer Science.
+A simple CLI client-server file sharing system implemented in Java for a 2nd Year assignment as part of my Masters Degree in Computer Science.

 ## Usage